3rd Infantry Regiment (United States): Mexican Border and World War I

 In 1916, the 3rd Infantry, then commanded by Colonel Julius Penn, was sent to the Texas-Mexico Border during the Pancho Villa Expedition and guarded against a possible invasion.
 One of the regiment's officers at this time was 2nd Lieutenant James Van Fleet, who graduated West Point in 1915 and would rise to four-star general during the Korean War.

 During World War I, the headquarters of the 3rd Infantry, along with the 3rd Battalion, was posted at Camp Eagle Pass in Texas.
 The 1st Battalion was located at Del Rio, Texas and the 2nd Battalion was at Fort Sam Houston.
 Throughout the war the regiment was assigned to patrolling the Mexican Border and did not see action.

 During World War I, recent West Point graduate Captain Matthew Ridgway was assigned to the 3rd Infantry.
 Ridgway would go on to have a highly distinguished 38-year career including assignments as commander of the 82nd Airborne Division, XVIII Airborne Corps, 8th United States Army, United Nations Command Korea, Supreme Allied Commander Europe and Chief of Staff of the United States Army.

 Interwar period (1919–39)

 Following the establishment of the United States Border Patrol, the 3rd Infantry was relocated to Camp Sherman in Ohio on 14 October 1920.
 The regiment marched 941 miles from Camp Sherman to Fort Snelling, Minnesota, arriving on 17 November 1921.
 Upon arrival the 2nd and 3rd Battalions were inactivated on 18 November 1921, and the 1st Battalion assumed garrison duties.
 The regiment was re-organized as a combat regiment when the 2nd and 3rd Battalions were re-activated on 8 June 1922.

 On 24 March 1923, the regiment was assigned to the 7th Division.
 On 15 August 1927 the regiment was reassigned to the 6th Division.

 On 1 October 1933, the regiment reverted to being assigned to the 7th Division.
-On 22 April 1939 the regiment conducted a review for Crown Prince Frederick and Princess Ingrid of Denmark.
+On 22 April 1939 the regiment conducted a review for Crown Prince Frederik and Princess Ingrid of Denmark.